MightyCall Mobile MightyCall Mobile AppGoogle Play

 How to choose the best Canadian VoIP phone for business

-But what about the things you yourself should be paying attention to?
-After all, our list is not necessarily exhaustive, or there may be things that you want to keep up with yourself.
+What about the things you yourself should be paying attention to?
+We have covered quite a lot; however, there may be things you want to follow up on yourself.
+It could be:

 • Baseline VoIP Features: Does the service have the tools you need?
 Does it have things like an auto attendant?
 If not, keep on looking elsewhere.

-• Network and Hardware Considerations: How many people do you have in your office?
-Is your Wi-Fi the kind which is made for one person living in a college dorm, or is it the kind which can handle potentially dozens of calls being made at the same time?
+• Network and hardware considerations: How many people are in your office?
+Is your Wi-Fi the kind that is made for one person living in a college dorm, or is it the kind that can handle potentially dozens of calls being made at the same time?
 Some VoIP in Canada may require the most reliable internet, whereas others can work with weaker signals.

-Security: Your employees working from afar may mean that they use Wi-Fi which isn’t the safest (like unsecured coffeehouse internet).
+• Security: Your employees working from afar may use Wi-Fi, which isn’t the safest option (like unsecured coffeehouse internet).
 If they do, will your VoIP provider have other protections?

 Key features to look for in Canadian VoIP providers

-We have discussed some of the key features offered by Canadian VoIP providers above in our pro and cons lists, but in case you need it crystal clear so that you do not leave any off of your list, here are a few that your business cannot do without:
+We have discussed some of the key features offered by Canadian VoIP providers above in our pros and cons lists, but in case you need it crystal clear so that you do not leave any off your list, here are a few that your business cannot do without:

 1. Call recording: This is a staple, fundamental VoIP feature.
-This can help save you from frivolous lawsuits, can help you train your employees, and can help you to remember what you may have forgotten.
+This can help you avoid frivolous lawsuits, train your employees, and remember what you may have forgotten.

-3. Call forwarding: Another crucial part of any VoIP plan is call forwarding.
-This allows you to forward calls which are to a specific number to another one; this lets you have calls to numerous numbers go to one central “place.”
+3. Call forwarding: Another crucial feature of any VoIP plan.
+This allows you to forward calls to a specific number to another number; it lets you have calls to numerous numbers go to one central “place.”

-4. Texting: Modern communications essentially rely on texting.
-To not have this feature would be to be stuck in the past.
+4. Texting: Modern communication relies heavily on texting.
+Not having this feature would be to be stuck in the past.

 5. Real-time analytics: Always know what is happening in your business.
 Find out when calls are being made, when they are being missed, who is making them, and more.

-7. Call notes: With cloud-based VoIP phones, your employees can leave notes about calls for fellow agents, to keep them in the loop so that there are no awkward moments or important information missed.
-This can really be important when it comes to appearing as a professional and serious company.
+7. Call notes: With cloud-based VoIP phones, your employees can leave notes about calls for fellow agents, keeping them in the loop so there are no awkward moments or important information missed.
+This can be really important when it comes to appearing professional and serious.

 8. Virtual voicemail: Your colleagues and employees may need to listen to a ton of voicemails – and some of them can get rather meandering.
-But here, you do not need to worry about that, because with virtual voicemail you can read them – which is a far more quick solution.
+But here, you do not need to worry about that, because with virtual voicemail, you can read them, which is a far quicker solution.

 How much does a VoIP provider in Canada cost?

-While you can look above for the particular prices of our reviewed VoIP providers, you may be wondering what the general price is across all companies.
-While a singular industry average is hard to pinpoint – especially when prices scaled on how many employees you have are taken into consideration – generally speaking prices range from around CA$15 to as high as CA$100 or more.
+While you can look above for the specific prices of the VoIP providers we reviewed, you may be wondering what the average price is across all companies.
+While a singular industry average is hard to pinpoint – especially when prices scaled on how many employees you have are taken into consideration – generally speaking, prices range from around CA$15 to as high as CA$100 or more.

 With a VoIP phone in Canada, be present from Newfoundland and Labrador to Yukon

-When looking for a phone service provider, you want to make sure that you get only the best for yourself, your employees, and your business.
-After all, you do not want to be jumping around a lot with providers – so it is best to take your time and really think about what YOU need for YOUR business.
-Don’t allow yourself to rush what will be such an important decision.
+When looking for a phone service provider, you want to ensure you get the best for yourself, your employees, and your business.
+After all, you do not want to be jumping around a lot with providers, so it is best to take your time and really think about what YOU need for YOUR business.
+Don’t rush with what will be such an important decision.
 To help you make it, we scoured Canada for nothing but the best Canadian VoIP providers, and the result was our list above.
-When you are ready to make a purchase and select a company, be sure to consult our list to make sure that it lines up with what you need.
+When you are ready to make a purchase and select a company, be sure to consult our list to ensure it aligns with your needs.

 And while you are looking, we’d love it if you checked out MightyCall.
 It’s a system made for businesses like yours: with a laundry list of key features, security, and customer service to boot.